apache/incubator-ponymail-site/source/markdown/contribute.md

 - Subscribe to the Pony Mail dev list:
 - - Either send an email to dev-subscribe@ponymail.incubator.apache.org OR
 - - Visit [https://lists.apache.org/list.html?dev@ponymail.apache.org](https://lists.apache.org/list.html?dev@ponymail.apache.org) (You can use Persona or ASF OAuth)
-- Find something to fix or help out with
+- Find something to fix or help out with.
 - Let us know what you want to do by opening an issue or a pull request.
-- Join us on #ponymail on the Freenode IRC network
+- Join us on #ponymail on the Freenode IRC network.

 ## Git Workflow
 The following workflow is adapted from the [jClouds workflow](https://cwiki.apache.org/confluence/display/JCLOUDS/Git+workflow):